This park is currently closed due to fire hazard.

 Management PlanningManagement Planning Information

-- The Purpose Statement and Zoning Plan is now available online [PDF 146KB].
+- Purpose Statement and Zoning Plan [PDF]

 - Friends of Kalamalka Lake Provincial Park 2015 AGM [PDF 5.44MB]

 Activities Available at this Park